aymenfurter/mcp-in-action/README.md

 | No shields | Model only | ❌ Vulnerable to injection |
 | With shields | Model + Content Safety + Metaprompt | ✅ Attack detected |
 | + Human approval | + Application logic (user confirmation) | ✅ Defense-in-depth |

-**Critical:** Never pass PII or credentials to untrusted MCP servers.
-Use separate agents for public vs. private contexts.

 ---